jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------- 0_Standards ------------------------------ //
 Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
 The role of standards for #gls("swith") certification is multifaceted and remains in its infancy.
-While the innovative nature of #glspl("swith") present challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
+While the innovative nature of #glspl("swith") face challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
 At the time of writing this thesis, no established standards or regulations exist for certifying #glspl("swith").
 This absence of certification procedures significantly constrains both industrial and scientific application of #glspl("swith").
 Consequently, there is a pressing need for appropriate standards upon which industry and scientific institutions can build.
 This proactive approach to standardization is crucial for overcoming current limitations and facilitating broader adoption of #glspl("swith").